 All these businesses have similar and different requirements,

-For example, stadium architecture requires you to have ticketing systems, access control systems, and streaming the game, all of which are connected to the network.
+For example, stadium architecture requires you to have ticketing systems, access control systems and streaming the game, all of which are connected to the network.
 So, you need to understand the business requirements, how they want their revenue to appear, and how their systems interact with one another.
-Then, you will provide the business an architecture to support its requirements.
+Then, you will provide the business with an architecture to support its requirements.